The 7 human emotions are considered, in Chinese medicine, as the main cause of illness and cause of weakness, leading to

 The 7 human emotions - The word “emotion” itself is not a good term to indicate the Chinese view of the “emotional” causes of disease.
 They are more the equivalent of desires and passion.

-The word “passion” would describe the idea of mental suffering better than “emotion”, because it implies the idea of something that is “suffered”, something that we are subject to.
+The word “passion” describes the idea of mental suffering better than “emotion”, because it implies the idea of something that is “suffered”, something that we are subject to.
 Feelings such as sadness, fear, anger become causes of disease when they take over our mind, when we no longer possess them, but they “possess” us.

 Under normal circumstances, emotions are not a cause of disease.

 For example, the death of a relative provokes a very natural feeling of grief.
 The emotions become causes of disease only when they are either long-lasting, or very intense.